djeada/Linux-Notes/notes/nfs.md

 ## Challenges

-1. **NFS Fundamentals**: Elaborate on the core purpose of NFS.
+1. Elaborate on the core purpose of NFS.
 How does it facilitate file sharing across disparate computers?
-2. **Server Components**: Break down the primary components of an NFS server.
+2. Break down the primary components of an NFS server.
 How does each component contribute to the overall NFS system's operation?
-3. **Role of rpcbind**: Delve into the `rpcbind` service.
+3. Delve into the `rpcbind` service.
 Why is it pivotal to NFS, and how does it function in relation to the entire system?
-4. **Setting up a Shared Directory**: Outline the step-by-step procedure for designating a directory as "shared" on an NFS server.
+4. Outline the step-by-step procedure for designating a directory as "shared" on an NFS server.
 Highlight the importance of the `/etc/exports` file in this context.
-5. **Deep Dive into `/etc/exports` Options**: Enumerate and explain the variety of options available in the `/etc/exports` file.
+5. Enumerate and explain the variety of options available in the `/etc/exports` file.
 How do these choices influence the sharing configuration?
-6. **Server vs. Client Setup**: Compare and contrast the procedures involved in setting up an NFS server and an NFS client.
+6. Compare and contrast the procedures involved in setting up an NFS server and an NFS client.
 Are there any notable similarities or disparities?
-7. **Mounting Mechanics**: Detail the process of mounting an NFS-shared directory on a client.
+7. Detail the process of mounting an NFS-shared directory on a client.
 How can the client ascertain the connection's success?
-8. **Safety First**: Discuss the potential security vulnerabilities inherent to NFS.
+8. Discuss the potential security vulnerabilities inherent to NFS.
 What measures can one adopt to reduce these risks?
-9. **Cross-Platform Sharing with NFS**: Illustrate a scenario wherein NFS proves invaluable for sharing directories across diverse operating systems, such as Windows, Linux, and macOS.
+9. Illustrate a scenario wherein NFS proves invaluable for sharing directories across diverse operating systems, such as Windows, Linux, and macOS.
-10. **Mastering `exportfs`**: Dive into the functionalities of the `exportfs` command within the NFS ecosystem.
+10. Dive into the functionalities of the `exportfs` command within the NFS ecosystem.
 Demonstrate its application in viewing, amending, and ceasing the sharing of directories.